lilbee

 A library of your vault

-Add a single file from the right-click menu or the command palette, or run Sync vault to index everything at once.
-Background jobs (sync, crawl, wiki build, model downloads) run in a Task Center, so you can keep asking questions while they work.
+Add a single file from the right-click menu or the command palette.
+Run Sync vault to index everything at once.
+Background jobs run in a Task Center: sync, crawl, wiki build, and model downloads.
+You keep asking questions while they work.

 Offline copies of websites, inside your vault